openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Feedback**: Autotune is still a work in progress (WIP).
 Please provide feedback along the way, or after you run it.
 You can share your thoughts in [Gitter](https://gitter.im/nightscout/intend-to-bolus), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

 **Step 1: Create VM**
-* You'll need a Linux VM for now, until Autotune is updated to [support Mac OS X](https://github.com/openaps/oref0/issues/327) or Windows.
-You can either create a Linux VM locally using software like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or in the cloud with your favorite cloud service.
+* You'll need a Linux machine to run Autotune for now, until Autotune is updated to [support Mac OS X](https://github.com/openaps/oref0/issues/327) or Windows.
+If you don't already have access to a physical or virtual machine running Linux, you can either create a Linux VM locally using software like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or in the cloud with your favorite cloud service.
 * For cloud servers, free options include [AWS](https://aws.amazon.com/free/) (free for 1 year) and [Google Cloud](https://cloud.google.com/free-trial/) (free trial for a year; about $5/mo after that).
 If you're willing to pay up front, Digital Ocean is $5/mo and very fast to set up.
 AWS may take a day to spin up your account, so if you're in a hurry, one of the others might be a better option.
 * We recommend some form of Debian distro (Ubuntu is the most common) for consistency with the Raspbian and jubilinux environments we use on the Pi and Edison for OpenAPS